 - Named after the Virgin Mary

-- Named for a brown tabby cat (Beloved of Bast), my favorite explanation.
+- Named for a brown tabby cat (Beloved of Bast), our favorite explanation.

 While some people may think of tabby cats as "common" because they are seen everywhere, those of us whose homes are graced by their presence, think of them as royalty, as befitting their roots.
-I wouldn't have it any other way, and neither would my three tabbies.
+We wouldn't have it any other way.